utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples.md

 ## Using query parameters

-Postman's mock service uses a [matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) to select the most appropriate saved example to return in response to a request.
-As part of this algorithm, the mock server looks at the query parameters when matching requests to saved examples.
-If you have examples that differ only in their query parameters, you can mock different responses for different query parameters on the same request path.
-In this case, the mock server will return the exact response matching that request path and the corresponding query parameters.
+Postman's mock service uses a [matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) to select the best saved example to return in response to a request.
+As part of this algorithm, the mock server looks at the request path and its query parameters, matching requests to saved examples.
+If you have examples with the same request path but different query parameters, you can mock different responses for different query parameters on the same request path.

-Here's a scenario that illustrates how matching query parameters works:
+The following scenario demonstrates how the matching algorithm selects the best saved example:

-* The collection **Query Params Demo** has one request **Request1** with two examples, **Example1** and **Example2**.
+* The collection **Query Params Demo** has one request **Request1** with two examples: **Example1** and **Example2**.
-* In **Example1**, the parameter `id` has a value of `1`:
+* In **Example1**, the parameter `id` has a value of `1`.

     <img alt="Query parameters example 1" src="https://assets.postman.com/postman-docs/v10/mock-examples-params1-v10.jpg" width="808px">

-* In **Example2**, the parameter `id` has a value of `5`:
+* In **Example2**, the parameter `id` has a value of `5`.

     <img alt="Query parameters example 2" src="https://assets.postman.com/postman-docs/v10/mock-examples-params2-v10.jpg" width="808px">

-* In this scenario, **Example1** and **Example2** are passing `1` and `5` respectively.
-When you send a request to the mock server URL and pass these different query parameters, Postman returns the exact response that matches both the path and the passed parameters.
+* In this scenario, **Example1** and **Example2** have the same request path (`/get`) but they each have a query parameter (`id`) with different values.
+When you send a request to the mock server URL and pass these different query parameters, Postman returns the exact response that matches both the path and the query parameters.

     <img alt="Query parameters mock response" src="https://assets.postman.com/postman-docs/v10/mock-examples-params3-v10-2.jpg" width="808px">